 When You’re Alone at the Holidays

-• Just because you can’t be there in person with your loved ones and friends doesn’t mean you can’t connect with them.
-Schedule a virtual Thanksgiving meal or gathering to share the experience with your loved ones.
-Video calls and virtual games can bring people together even if they are miles apart.
+- Schedule a virtual meal or gathering to share the experience with your loved ones.
+Video calls and virtual games bring people together even if they are miles apart.

-• Take advantage of your alone time to focus on self-care.
+- Take advantage of alone time to focus on self-care.
 Relax with a good book or treat yourself to a soothing bubble bath.
 This can help you recharge and take a break from everyday stressors.

-• Volunteer your time to help those who may be struggling during the holiday season.
-You could volunteer at a food bank, homeless shelter, hospital, nursing home, or a community Thanksgiving event.
-This not only helps others but can also bring a sense of fulfillment and purpose into your own life.
+- Volunteer to help those who may be struggling at a food bank, homeless shelter, hospital, nursing home, or a community Thanksgiving event.
+This not only helps others but can also bring a sense of fulfillment and purpose.
 You may also make some new friends.

-• Create a plan of fun activities you enjoy doing, such as cooking your favorite meal, watching a movie, or doing a craft project.
-Or get a head start on Christmas baking – the house will smell wonderful, and most desserts, especially, freeze well.
-These activities can distract from feelings of loneliness and help you stay engaged and entertained throughout the day.
+- Create a plan of fun activities.
+Cook your favorite meal.
+Watch a movie.
+Do a craft project.
+Or get a head start on winter baking.
+The house will smell wonderful, and most desserts, especially, freeze well.
+These activities can help you stay in the moment and entertained throughout the day.

-• Take some time to focus on the good things in your life and practice gratitude.
-Write down things you are grateful for or create a gratitude jar to fill with notes throughout the day.
-Acknowledging the positives in your life can lift your mood and help combat feelings of loneliness.
+- Focus on the good things and practice gratitude.
+Write down what you are grateful for in a journal.
+Or create a gratitude jar to fill with notes throughout the day.
+Acknowledging the positives in your life can lift your mood.

-• Take a walk or go for a hike in nature to get some fresh air and exercise.
+- Take a walk or go for a hike to get some fresh air and exercise.
 This can boost your mood and decrease feelings of loneliness.
 You could even plan a picnic in the park or set up a cozy outdoor space to enjoy your meal.

-• Break out the Christmas decorations.
+- Break out the holiday decorations.
 Thanksgiving Day can be a nice time to begin decking the halls.
 The process of trimming a tree or putting up outdoor lights can keep you active and also give your spirits a boost.
+Check out all these amazing decorating ideas!

-• Plan a personal online shopping event for yourself.
-It’s not too early to start Christmas shopping, especially for the people on your list who may be challenging.
+- Plan a personal online shopping event for yourself.
+It’s not too early to start holiday shopping, especially for the people on your list who may be challenging.
 Many stores may be closed on Thanksgiving, but lucky for us, the internet is aways open.
-This year, you’ll find many early Black Friday specials.
+This year, you’ll find more early Black Friday specials than ever!

 We Don’t Have to be Lonely When We’re Alone